 Difference Between Training, Sparring, and Bag Gloves

-That confusion has grown alongside boxing fitness in the United States.
-More people now train at LA Fitness classes, boutique studios, CrossFit gyms, and home setups than ever before.
-According to the Sports & Fitness Industry Association, combat sports participation in the U.S. has steadily increased during the past decade, especially among recreational fitness users [1].
+That kind of confusion is everywhere right now, honestly.
+Boxing fitness has exploded across the U.S. — LA Fitness classes, boutique studios, CrossFit boxes, home setups with freestanding bags.
+According to the Sports & Fitness Industry Association, combat sports participation has climbed steadily over the past decade, especially among recreational users who’ve never stepped inside a traditional boxing gym [1].

 What Are Training Gloves?